theironyard-frontend-nashville/notes/units/semantic-markup/README.md

 ### What has more semantic meaning?

-Compare the following lists of my favorite restaurants and note which markup has more meaning, semantically:
+Compare the following lists of my favorite restaurants, and note which markup has more meaning semantically:

 ```html
   <p>Hattie B's, Joey's House of Pizza, Arnold's Meat and Three</p>